Australian children’s literature | National Library of Australia (NLA)

 Concluding activities

-2. Ask students to choose one of their favourite pieces of literature and create a piece of art that captures the meaning of the text and their emotional response to it.
+Ask students to choose a favourite piece of literature and create a visual artwork that reflects its meaning and their emotional response.

 Curriculum links